Novelist Susan Howatch, Author of the Starbridge Cathedral Series

 Fans of Susan Howatch describe her novels as beacons of light, books to get addicted to, or soul stirring.

 British author Susan Howatch was born Susan Strut July 14, 1940 in Leatherhead, Surrey, England.
-She obtained a law degree from King's College and worked as a secretary before emigrating to the United States in 1964 where she married Joseph Howatch, an American writer and sculptor, had a daughter and began her writing career.
+She obtained a law degree from King's College and worked as a secretary before emigrating to the United States in 1964.
+In the United States she married Joseph Howatch, an American writer and sculptor, had a daughter and began her writing career.
 She found success almost immediately with her intricately detailed Gothic novels.
-In 1975 after separating from her husband she left the United States, residing for four years in the Republic of Ireland before returning to live permanently in England.

 Susan Howatch has a writing career spanning almost forty years, beginning in 1965 with her Gothic novel The Dark Side, and ending with The Heartbreaker published in 2004.
 She published six Gothic novels at the rate of about one per year until turning to family sagas.
 In these family sagas the lives of her fictional characters closely parallel the lives of real people in history.
 For example, the lives of the characters in her first family saga, Penmarric, closely parallel the Plantagenet family, including Henry II of England and Eleanor of Aquitaine.
 Since these family sagas are well researched, they can also be enjoyed as historical fiction.